Senexis/RedM-Native-Satchel/README.md

     -- Optional: Sets the description text for the item (free string, can be anything) description = "This is my custom item.",

-    -- Optional: Whether to mark the item as special, which gives the texture a yellow hue special = true,
+    -- Optional: The hash of the price label to show in shop mode priceLabelHash = nil,

-    -- Optional: The amount of quality stars to show on the item, can be 0, 1, 2 or 3 stars stars = 3,
+    -- Optional: The price value to show in shop mode priceValue = nil,

     -- Optional: The texture dictionary for the icon of this item txd = "toasts_mp_generic",